JuliaLang/julia/doc/manual/metaprogramming.rst

 .. doctest::

     julia> $a + b
-    unsupported or misplaced expression $
+    ERROR: unsupported or misplaced expression $

 .. _man-macros: